On Fri, Feb 3, 2023, 12:32 AM tacomaart-request@list.cityoftacoma.org

 American Day of Remembrance

-http://Join%20us%20for%20the%20opening%20of%20Resilience%20–%20A%20Sansei%20Sense%20of%20Legacy%20and%20honor%20the%20annual%20Japanese%20American%20Day%20of%20Remembrance.%20Meet%20Susan%20Kamei,%20author%20of%20the%20acclaimed%20book%20When%20Can%20We%20Go%20Back%20to%20America?%20Voices%20of%20Japanese%20American%20Incarceration%20During%20World%20War%20II,%20who%20will%20be%20joined%20in%20conversation%20by%20Professor%20Lisa%20Hoffman%20of%20the%20University%20of%20Washington%20Tacoma.%20Kamei%20and%20Hoffman%20will%20discuss%20When%20Can%20We%20Go%20Back%20to%20America?,%20which%20is%20a%20comprehensive%20historical%20narrative%20of%20the%20WWII%20imprisonment%20of%20more%20than%20125,000%20persons%20of%20Japanese%20ancestry,%20and%20talk%20about%20the%20enduring%20impact%20of%20this%20shameful%20episode%20in%20our%20country’s%20history.%20Continue%20to%20explore%20the%20impacts%20of%20Executive%20Order%209066%20through%20Within%20the%20Silence,%20an%20interactive%20performance%20presented%20by%20Living%20Voices. with
+http://Join%20us%20for%20the%20opening%20of%20Resilience%20–%20A%20Sansei%20Sense%20of%20Legacy%20and%20honor%20the%20annual%20Japanese%20American%20Day%20of%20Remembrance.%20Meet%20Susan%20Kamei,%20author%20of%20the%20acclaimed%20book%20When%20Can%20We%20Go%20Back%20to%20America?%20Voices%20of%20Japanese%20American%20Incarceration%20During%20World%20War%20II,%20who%20will%20be%20joined%20in%20conversation%20by%20Professor%20Lisa%20Hoffman%20of%20the%20University%20of%20Washington%20Tacoma.%20Kamei%20and%20Hoffman%20will%20discuss%20When%20Can%20We%20Go%20Back%20to%20America?,%20which%20is%20a%20comprehensive%20historical%20narrative%20of%20the%20WWII%20imprisonment%20of%20more%20than%20125,000%20persons%20of%20Japanese%20ancestry,%20and%20talk%20about%20the%20enduring%20impact%20of%20this%20shameful%20episode%20in%20our%20country’s%20history.%20Continue%20to%20explore%20the%20impacts%20of%20Executive%20Order%209066%20through%20Within%20the%20Silence,%20an%20interactive%20performance%20presented%20by%20Living%20Voices.

 an evening of free programming centered around EO9066 starting at 6:00 pm.